parodie/parodie/README.md

 # 💫 About Me:
 Software Engineer in the making | DevOps Explorer | Driven by a strong passion for scalable and secure software.
-Continuously learning and ready to take on new challenges.
+Continuously learning, ready to take on new challenges and contribute to impactful tech projects.

 # 💻 Tech Stack: